-His answer was that I need a grounded something or other outside.
+His answer was that I need a grounded something or other for the outside.
 The cable guy gave me his cell phone number and said to always ask for him and he’d manage to get out here.
 Maybe not right away.
-But when he could.
+But when he could get away.

 But he also said if I didn’t get that grounded something or other, he wasn’t working on it.

 I don’t know piddly about a grounded something or other.
 He tried to explain it to me.
 It went right over my head.

 He assures me this is why I only have intermittent service.
 And, by the way, it has been intermittent all afternoon.
 I don’t know about the TV, because I don’t turn it on during the day.
 But the phone went out during a conversation.